outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

               - other solution information, like solution statistics, success probability, ratio of patterns to insights used in the solution, etc.
               - any non-fatal errors encountered, such as missing optional information or components, or patterns/predictions made in the absence of clarity
               - any problem space information derived during the traversal, such as identified possible/probable insights, questions, strategies, patterns, causes, etc.

-          - graph the problem on a network of related problems (on the same interaction layer, in the same problem space, etc) such as how the problem of building a technology is related to the problem of managing usage of & access to it
+          - function to graph the problem on a network of related problems (on the same interaction layer, in the same problem space, etc) such as how the problem of building a technology is related to the problem of managing usage of & access to it

+            - map related/approximate problems/problems (by a metric like cause or similarity) into a related problem network (like a generative vs. identification problem)
             - defining the problem space as a contextual system where the problem is active
               - this includes other problem spaces where it is or could be active
                 - for example, how the 'tech distribution' problem (where most tech is inherently neutral & can be used for good or malicious intents so what matters most is how it's distributed) acts differently in different problem spaces where distribution tools & government ethics & policies differ

-          - select the right format for the problem & solution is an important function in this analysis; each of those formats is better for different information, problem types/formats (with varying structure in the problem definition) & solution intents, but if you have a particular required solution format, you may need to translate a sub-optimal problem format into one associated with that solution format
-            - each of those formats involves a set of vectors (which may represent a set of database/interface queries or insight paths, info objects like questions/insights/related problems, decisions/actions, causes/explanations, steps like removal/addition of variables, directed structures like distortions/intents, etc) which may be applicable in the interface network to retrieve/connect information, or in the problem space to reduce a problem shape, move around problem components to change the problem, or traverse a route in the problem network system (not necessarily the network of related problems, but the problem framed as requiring a solution route within a network)
-        - select/add/remove problem dimensions
-        - identify/reduce solution space
-        - apply the solution to the problem space
-        - check if a structure (like a solution) fits/matches another structure (like input assumptions & limits or a solution metric)
-          - checking if a solution matches a metric structure is shown in FIG 11 (Finding alternate solution formats that fulfill different metrics)
-          - matching a problem format to a solution format is shown in FIG 9 (Problem formats, with matching solution formats of problem formats) and FIG 10 (Problem-solution structure matching: apply a solution function to a structure containing the problem to find specific solution structures for that problem)
-        - compare & select between comparable solutions, including selecting solutions based on input preferences selected (preferences like 'avoid using ML in solution', 'use a particular interface', 'use pre-computed solutions from database', etc)
-        - decompose/aggregate problems/solutions (as shown in FIG 12)
-          - break the problem space into sub-problems that can execute their own interface traversal & solution-matching process to find sub-solutions
-          - aggregate sub-solutions once solutions to sub-problems are found
-        - format problem objects (like decisions) as structures (networks with clusters, sequences, & other structures)
-        - deriving trajectory between problem graphs where each graph represents a decision/state, and attribute sets & problem of similar type occupy a similar position on an axis depicting all the graphs traversed
-        - representing a solution as a set of vector trajectories across interfaces
-        - map related/approximate problems/problems by cause into a related problem network (like a generative vs. identification problem)
-        - function to depict a problem space as:
-          - the origin problem, defined as a set of structures indicating boundaries (filters, conditions), limits (assumptions, resource limits), or vectors (priorities, forces), creating the problem space (like limited tech creates a problem space) , where the space inside the shape indicates potential for change
+          - function to graph a problem as a set of structures indicating boundaries (filters, conditions), limits (assumptions, resource limits), or vectors (priorities, forces), creating the problem space (like limited tech creates a problem space) , where the space inside the shape indicates potential for change

             - the problem object can be represented differently according to the type & the solution generation method by applying interface filters to the problem space visualization, for example:
                 - if your problem object is represented as a 3-d shape like a cube (indicating it has three main variables expanding each other from an origin corner & forced to create a closed system to maintain state, or limits intersecting with each other), the solution would need to be in a vector format to remove dimensions of the shape or reduce the size of the problem shape
                 - for example, if you're representing your problem on the information interface, you may want to represent it as an information problem type within a system context, like how:
                   - a conflict between system incentives & agent intents could be represented as two vectors with the same origin or two vectors going in different directions
                   - an information imbalance would look like extra information in different positions
                   - an information asymmetry would look like information in a position where it's not needed & can be exploited
                   - an information market would have some trust structures embedded, so information can be bought instead of derived for convenience

-          - where the problem space dimensions maximize variance between related problems
-          - including a network of related problems in the problem space & their state, the origin problem occupying a position on the problem network
-          - the solution space for the origin problem (and for all related problems on the network that the solution space applies to) - the solution space being a reduced version of the problem shape or structure, or all changes possible in a problem space, or the set of all possible solutions, whichever is the most specific definition that can be identified
+          - function to graph the problem space, which includes the solution space for the origin problem (and for all related problems on the network that the solution space applies to) - the solution space being a reduced version of the problem shape or structure, or all changes possible in a problem space, or the set of all possible solutions, whichever is the most specific definition that can be identified

+          - function to derive trajectory between problem graphs where each graph represents a decision/state, and attribute sets & problem of similar type occupy a similar position on an axis depicting all the graphs traversed

-          - solutions to the origin problem, represented as solution formats like:
+          - function to graph solutions to the origin problem, which can be represented with formats like:
             - a structure within a system containing the problem (an optimal route with a required attribute like efficiency or a route answering a question, or a combination of objects reducing variance in a rule gap, or a filter sequence that creates a function optimally while storing minimal code)
             - a structure (other than reductions) to aim for when transforming the problem and the available resources implied in its definition (a solution defined as an optimal version of the problem structure, like the optimal structure to represent a concept or build a function)
             - a reducing transform of the problem shape (solution vectors removing problem dimensions until it's a point)